apache/spark/docs/apache-airflow-providers/index.rst

 Airflow has the capability of reading connections, variables and configuration from Secret Backends rather than from its own Database.

-You can see all task loggers available via community-managed providers in :doc:`/core-extensions/secrets-backends`.
+You can see all secret backends available via community-managed providers in :doc:`/core-extensions/secrets-backends`.